RavenSystem/MyWindowsNotes/README.md

 irm "https://christitus.com/win" | iex
 ```
 - A window will open: Click on "Tweaks", then on "Standard", and finally on "Run Tweaks" at bottom.
-- Wait for it to indicate that it has finished at the top right and close the window.
+- Wait for it to indicate "Tweaks finished" at the top right and close it.

 ## Enable automatic user login (Autologin)
 - Open a Terminal and run: